Osteopathic Medicine: A Historical Overview from Missouri

 In 1874, Osteopathic Medicine was invented in the Show Me State

-Doctors of Osteopathic Medicine, referred to as DOs, are common across the world today thanks to a relatively new medical theory developed in Missouri in 1874.
-Dr. Andrew Taylor Still moved to Kirksville to practice a new form of medical care where he came up with the principles of osteopathic medicine.
-Those principles are based upon the philosophy that every biological system in the body is connected and depends upon one another to function correctly.
+Doctors of Osteopathic Medicine, referred to as DOs, are common across the world today.
+This is due to a relatively new medical theory that was developed in Missouri in 1874.
+Dr. Andrew Taylor Still moved to Kirksville to practice a new form of medical care.
+There, he developed the principles of osteopathic medicine.
+Those principles are based upon the philosophy that every biological system in the body is connected.
+Each system depends upon one another to function correctly.

 Dr. Still’s Philosophy